-GPIO-2 and GPIO-3 are for I^2C communication between Raspberry Pi and the RTC chip (DS3231).
 I^2C devices are identified by I^2C address, and they can share the I^2C pins as long as they have different I^2C addresses.

-Witty Pi Mini doesn't actually use the TXD pin (it only monitors it).
-So using serial port for data transaction will not be a problem.
+Different than the old Witty Pi, Witty Pi 2 doesn't actually use the TXD pin any more.
+So using serial port for data transaction will not be a problem anymore.

-Is Witty Pi Mini Compatible with "Other Hardware"?
+Is Witty Pi 2 Compatible with "Other Hardware"?